 "There's no way you can describe what this was like," Genrich said.
 "It was just like the whole world had erupted, and we suffered casualties that’s just unbelievable."

-Twenty-seven thousand allied soldiers died taking St. Lo.
+Thousands of allied soldiers died taking St. Lo.
 One of every three soldiers in the 134th regiment was killed or wounded.
 Waiting for news was hard on loved ones, like Ruby Genrich and eight other soldiers’ wives and girlfriends who lived in Beatrice.

 "Of the nine women, six of their husbands were killed," Ruby Genrich remembered.
 "They expected casualties, but they never thought our boys were going to be the ones (who) would be the casualties."